Fabi8997/mircv-project/README.md

 such as the scoring function to use and if the query should be conjunctive or disjunctive.
 Than she/he can enter the query and see the top 20 results relative to it.

-The used algorithm to search for the top results is MaxScore
+The pruning algorithm used to speed up the search for the top results is MaxScore.

 #### Query-Evaluator module
-This module performs tests and writes the results in a format suitable for trec_eval
+This module performs tests on a batch of queries and writes the results in a format suitable for the trec_eval tool.

 ### How to compile the modules